Fall Vehicle Maintenance Double-Check

 By the time you’re reading this, summer will be over.
 Well, maybe not TECHNICALLY over by calendar measures.
 But over enough that the days are getting shorter, the nights are getting cooler and the long months of winter are getting that much closer.

-Which begs a question: what are you doing right now to make sure your trucks and other heavy movers are ready to take the worst winter can dish out?
+Which begs a question: what are you doing right now to make sure your trucks and other heavy movers are ready to take the worst that winter can dish out?

 The fact is, fall is the perfect opportunity to be sure your equipment is ready and protected against cold-weather failure.
 Even though you’ve been running a comprehensive Fleet Preventative Maintenance program, you already know what ice, snow and sub-freezing temperatures can do to your best laid plans.
 So, doing a double-check to make sure all your vehicles are ready requires a focus on systems especially vulnerable to winter failure.